nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     (see section on Topology) is impossible.

 Iteration
-    You can iterate the GIDs in a NodeCollection
+    You can iterate the node IDs in a NodeCollection

     ::

-        for gid in nrns:
+        for node_id in nrns:
-            print(gid)
+            print(node_id)

     prints